ASKurz/recoding-Hayes-2018/Chapter_08.md

 When we reduce the number of lines depicted in the plot, we lose some of the three-dimensional illusion.
 It’s nice, however, to get a closer look to each individual line.
 To each their own.

 We'll continue with our spaghetti plot approach for Figure 8.7.
 Again, when we did the JN technique plot for Chapter 7, we computed values for the posterior mean and the 95% intervals.
-Because the intervals follow a bowtie shape, we had to compute the y-values for many values across the x-axis in order to make the curve look smooth.
+Because the intervals follow a bowtie shape, we had to compute the *Y*-values for many values across the x-axis in order to make the curve look smooth.
 But as long as we stick with the spaghetti plot approach, all we need are the values at the endpoints of each iteration.
 Although each line is straight, the combination of many lines is what produces the bowtie effect.

 ``` r
 # here is our primary data object